Industry

 • Ravi Kumar (Founder, UdChalo) — guest speaker and founder mentor

-The event format allowed startups to pitch live to a jury of 5 in front of the full auditorium, with extended networking sessions across both days.
+The format let startups pitch live to a jury of 5 in front of the full hall.
+Long networking sessions ran across both days.

 Viksit Bharat Alignment

-Season 12 was deliberately aligned with the Government of India\'s Viksit Bharat 2047 vision — the national mission to make India a developed nation by 2047.
-This alignment gave the programme an additional layer of national significance and helped attract government participation from both central and state officials.
+Season 12 was tied on purpose to the Government of India\'s Viksit Bharat 2047 vision.
+That is the national plan to make India a developed nation by 2047.
+The link gave the programme more national weight.
+It also helped bring in government people from both central and state offices.

 Key People in the Lemon Ideas Ecosystem

-Lemon Ideas and Innopreneurs work because of the people involved.
-Here are the core figures who make the ecosystem function:
+Lemon Ideas and Innopreneurs work because of the people behind them.
+Here are the core figures who make the ecosystem run:

 DM